ibm-cloud-docs/key-protect/at-events.md

 Most successful requests have unique `requestData` and `responseData`associated with each related event.
 The following sections describe the data of each {{site.data.keyword.keymanagementserviceshort}} service action event.

-Fields are not guranteed to appear unless the request is successful.
+Fields are not guaranteed to appear unless the request is successful.
 {: note}

 ### Common Fields